InTouch Health and CIS’s Telecardiology Partnership Drives Results

 The results to date have been impressive:

-Perhaps the biggest benefit so far is the patients’ peace of mind in small towns like Crowley, Louisiana (population 13,000).
-If they have a cardio episode, they can be seen quickly by a top specialist without having to drive to Baton Rouge or Houston.
-That’s more than convenient.
-It can also be life-saving.
+Perhaps the biggest benefit so far is the patients’ peace of mind in small towns like Crowley, Louisiana with a population of 13,000.
+If they have a cardiology-related issue, they can be seen quickly by a top specialist without having to drive to Baton Rouge or Houston.
+That’s more than convenient, it can also be life-saving.